University of Wisconsin, J.D., with honors, 1985

 University of Wisconsin, B.A., magna cum laude, 1982

-Steve DeGeorge handles insurance, product liability, toxic tort and environmental disputes.
-He also counsels clients in transactions presenting these issues.
+Steve DeGeorge handles insurance, product liability, toxic tort and environmental disputes, and he counsels clients in transactions presenting these issues.

 Steve represents policyholders, exclusively, in courts across the country.
 He is co-chair of the firm's Insurance Coverage Practice Group and co-author of "New Appleman North Carolina Insurance Litigation (2020 ed.)," the definitive treatise on North Carolina insurance litigation.
 He also counsels businesses relative to their coverage needs and negotiates with insurers for the most favorable coverage terms available.

 Steve has represented alleged polluters at several EPA National Priority List sites.
 He represents a public chemical company in a series of interrelated state and federal lawsuits, including class actions and MDL litigation, arising from discharges of "emerging compounds."
 These lawsuits include multiple class actions and litigation brought by regulators and public interest groups.

 Honors & Awards